 Digital technologies support the protection of natural resources by providing greater transparency and efficiency

 In the future, digital technologies will be intensively used to protect the planet’s resources and improve human’s natural environment.
-With software, sensors, open data and other means, more transparency will be achieved on issues that are important for people and the planet: from CO2 imprints, noise emissions and waste, to production chains, information on ingredients and the recycling of products.
+Software, sensors, open data and other means allow more transparency on issues that are important for people and the planet: from CO2 imprints, noise emissions and waste, to production chains, information on ingredients and the recycling of products.

 Digitalization is used to save as many natural resources as possible.
-This happens in consumption through the shift to dematerialized products (e.g. streaming instead of using CDs), more local origin, increased sharing and secondary use of items all the way to clarity about energy consumption.
-People have found an environmentally friendly way of dealing with the easily available consumption, transport and travel options.
-Thereby, digitalization reinforces the impact of higher prices for non-renewable resources.
+This happens in consumption through the shift to dematerialized products (e.g. streaming instead of using CDs), more local production, increased sharing and the reuse of items all the way to transparency about energy consumption.
+People have found an environmentally friendly way of dealing with easily available consumption, transport, and travel options.
+In that way, digitalization reinforces the impact of higher prices for non-renewable resources.

-In production, care is taken in all sectors to ensure that as few non-renewable resources as possible are used and that as little environmental damage as possible is caused – including in the manufacture of mobile phones and computers.
+In all areas of production, care is taken to use as few non-renewable resources as possible and to do as little environmental damage as possible – including in the manufacture of mobile phones and computers.
 [References: 3.
 Work & Economy, 5.
 Education, 8.
 Transport & Mobility]